Ray Mack

-Raymond James Mack (born Raymond James Mlckovsky, August 31, 1916 – May 7, 1969) was a second baseman in Major League Baseball from 1938 to 1946 with the Cleveland Indians and in 1947 with the New York Yankees and Chicago Cubs.
+Raymond James Mack (born Raymond James Mlckovsky, August 31, 1916 – May 7, 1969) was an American second baseman in Major League Baseball from 1938 to 1946 with the Cleveland Indians and in 1947 with the New York Yankees and Chicago Cubs.
 In a nine-season career, he had a batting average of .232 with 34 home runs and 278 RBIs.
 He stole 35 bases, scored 273 runs, and accumulated 113 doubles and 24 triples.
 He had 629 career hits in 2,707 at-bats.

 Mack attended Case School of Applied Science, now known as Case Western Reserve University, where he was known as an outstanding football player, earning the nickname the "Case Ace."
 In fact, he was drafted by the Chicago Bears in the 1938 NFL draft, but declined professional football to play his passion of baseball.
 After playing semipro baseball, we was eventually scouted and signed by the Cleveland Indians in 1938.